 9. Country clubs are allowed to open in Phase Two.
 Are all facilities within the country club allowed to open from 19 June 2020?

 No. While country clubs are allowed to resume operations from 19 June 2020, their facilities can only resume operations when the same activities are allowed to resume in the public sphere.
 For instance, billiard facilities in the country clubs may open from 4 July 2020, in line with the reopening date of commercial billiard saloons.
 Other facilities such as karaoke rooms within the club must remain closed.
 The management of the country clubs are encouraged to adopt the same safe management measures for these facilities provided for the respective sectors to reduce risks of COVID-19 transmission.
+For more information, as well as a list of facilities allowed to re-open, please refer here.

 10. When will events be allowed to resume?